amytakeuchi/amytakeuchi.github.io/ABTesting.md

 The key metric we are going to take into account is the retention rate.
 The experiment records the retention after 1 day and 7 days respectively and the retention rate for both will be evaluated.

-This time, we are going to form the null hypothesis as H1: p0 = p1, which means that the control group is not significantly different from the treatment group.
-On the other hand, the alternative hypothesis is defined as H1: p0 =! p1 which equals that the control group is significantly different from the treatment group.
+This time, we are going to form the null hypothesis as H1: p0 = p1, which means that the control group, the group of players who encounter gates at Lv.
+30, is not significantly different from the treatment group, th players meet the gate at Lv.
+40. On the other hand, the alternative hypothesis is defined as H1: p0 =! p1 which equals that the control group is significantly different from the treatment group.

 Also, the alpha is defined as 0.05 and this indicates 95% confidence intervals.
 Since the dataset has a large number of entries with 90,189 rows, the size is enough to drive a precise z-test here, therefore, we are not sampling the data this time.